 So, you’ve decided to sell your house.
 Now what?
 There’s so much to do, so much you don’t know.
 Where do you start?
+This blog will outline some tips for preparing to sell your house.

 Hire an Experienced Real Estate Agent